yunfeimath/Theory-of-neural-networks/README.md

 - R. Arora, A. Basu, P. Mianjy, and A. Mukherjee.
 [Understanding deep neural networks with rectified linear units](https://arxiv.org/abs/1611.01491)

 - T. Serra, C. Tjandraatmadja, and S. Ramalingam.
 [Bounding and counting linear regions of deep neural networks](https://arxiv.org/abs/1711.02114)
-  - Estimate of the maximum number of linear regions.
+  - Estimates of the maximum number of linear regions.

 - B. Hanin and M. Sellke.
 [Approximating continuous functions by relu nets of minimal width](https://arxiv.org/abs/1710.11278)
   - Universial approximation from the view of width.